EngineeringLast Updated May 20, 20249 min read

 Adding a new field to an entity is easy, but it means some entities have this field defined while others don’t.
 You can store the same entity multiple times and with different values.
 You can also easily make a mess out of things!

-However, these databases thrive in environments with highly dynamic data and scale much better than SQL databases.
+Even so, these databases excel in environments with highly dynamic data and scale much better than SQL databases.
 Document stores can generally run on multiple servers, while SQL databases are usually tied to a single server.
-Since document stores don’t have all these pesky field validations, they’re lightning fast!
+Since document stores don’t have all these pesky field validations, they’re lightning fast.

 Popular document stores include MongoDB, DynamoDB, Couchbase, Firebase, and Cosmos DB.